j0ly/FirstProject/REPORT.md

 1. Go to the Admin pages, look who have signed up, and then click the "home" link.
 2. You're now back at the starting page, which doesn't use SSL.
 3. But with OWASP ZAP you can see that the session-cookie is still in use (see [README.md](README.md)).
-This is bad if someone would have the possibility to eavesdrop.
+If someone would have the possibility to eavesdrop, they could now steal the cookie-session-id!
-4. Copy the cookie-session-id!
+4. Copy the cookie-session-id to simulate this situation!
   * And if you were using the Firefox browser for this, restart it before the next step...
 4. Go to the Admin login-page with Firefox, but don’t log in!
 5. Open “Advanced Cookie Manager” and paste the cookie-session-id into the "Value" box (see [README.md](README.md)).